Narasimha1997/gopg/README.md

 ```

 #### Using client-binary
-`./build.sh` builds both server and client binaries.
+`./script/build_client.sh` builds client binary.
 The client binary executes go-programs by making request to the server.
 You can use the client binary as follows:

 ```
 ./bin/gopg-client ./examples/example.go